A datastore is a collection of physical drives with a redundancy policy applied. All the data that is stored on the system is thick provisioned.

-Select the compute nodes with physical storage that you want to add to the datastore.
+Select the compute nodes with the physical storage you want to add to the Datastore.
 This will populate the available storage drives that are present across all the selected compute nodes.

 Step 2 of 5 - Select the drives:

-Step 3 of 5 - Select the Redundancy and Overcommit levels:
+Step 3 of 5 - Select the Redundancy:

-Select the redundancy and overcommit level that you want to apply.
+Select the redundancy level that you want to apply.

-Step 4 of 5 - Enable metadata - (system DB backup):
+Step 4 of 5 - Enable DB metadata - (system DB backup):

-Enable this so that the platform automatically backs up all system databases and offers the ability to restore in time a specific backup.
+Enable metadata, in order for the platform to automatically back up all system databases and restore data from a specific backup.

-Assign a Name and Description to the new Datastore that is being created.
-This information will be displayed in the Datastore list and used to identify the storage group when assigning to a resource group.
-Click the Finish button to create the Datastore.
+Assign a Name and a Description to the new Datastore that has been created.
+This information will be displayed in the Datastore list and will be used to identify the storage group when assigning to a resource group.
+Select "Finish" in order to create the Datastore.

-If the system has been configured previously, then the Datastores menu option should present the following:
+If the system has been properly configured,the Datastores menu option should look like the following example:

-Emphasis on the GREEN TICK that indicates that the datastore has metadata enabled.
+The green check symbol (as seen on the screenshot above) indicates that the Datastore has metadata enabled.